_Blog & Press

 On October 30, 2025, the U.S. Department of Homeland Security (DHS) published an interim final rule (IFR) that ends the practice of automatic extension of employment authorization documents (EADs) for certain categories of non-citizens who timely file for renewal....

 Are the New Immigration Laws Confusing You?
-Not Sure Who to Trust?
+How to choose the best immigration lawyer.

 Written by Lyda Fernanda Solano.
+How to choose the best immigration lawyer is more important now than ever.
 Since the start of 2025—with a new government and ongoing changes in immigration policies—many immigrants have felt confusion, fear, and anxiety.
-And understandably so: every day new videos, posts, and news reports appear, often saying...
+And...

 The New Pretermission Order: Now More Than Ever, Your Asylum Case Needs an Attorney in 2025